justinoboyle/markdown-render/README.md

 [//]: # (mr@redir-silently=justinoboyle/example/index.md)
 # markdown-render

-An example of rending Markdown as a website.
+An example of rendering Markdown as a website.
 Complete with custom CSS and all that jazz.